Harsh-Chaurasia16/Life-Skill-Repo/Prevention-of-Sexual-Harassment.md

   In this scenario, a woman in the office sends a joke to everyone to lighten things up in the office, others may have found it funny too but someone in particular finds it inappropriate, which makes this harassment towards the one who didn't find this funny, in this case, a female colleague.

 ### Scenario 4: The Legend
-  In this scenario, it was fairly clear that the woman found the hug unwelcome, she staged her preference by extending her hand and then she said, hug going to make my day any better Ron, though the man continued which constituted a hostile work environment sexual harassment.
+  In this scenario, it was fairly clear that the woman found the hug unwelcome, she staged her preference by extending her hand and then she said, hug going to make my day any better Ron, though the man continued which constituted a hostile work environment and sexual harassment.

 ### Scenario 5: Odd man out
   In this scenario, the male supervisor was giving special attention to a particular female subordinate in the workplace which is perceived as a sense of special treatment to another subordinate.
 This gives rise to a sense of unfairness which is a Quid Pro Quo sexual harassment against the disadvantaged employee.